 - Bare Your Midriff: In her official artwork.

-- Chaotic Neutral: In-universe.
-She isn't a bad person, necessarily, but she isn't terribly altruistic either, and for all her protests she rather enjoys the random nature of her powers.
+in-universeShe isn't a bad person, necessarily, but she isn't terribly altruistic either, and for all her protests she rather enjoys the random nature of her powers.

 - Critical Hit: As a Wild Mage, her spells have a chance to have a "Wild Surge," occasionally causing a magical equivalent of this.
 However, it also occasionally causes...

 - She even comes with a staff (made by Neera herself) that replicates the effect — Neera wanted it to cause fire damage to whomever it strikes.
 There's a 10% chance that it does... and a 10% chance that it causes fire damage to the wielder.

 - Cursed with Awesome: Seems to enjoy her Wild Magic for the most part, but it causes her a lot of trouble, starting with her getting kicked out of her hometown.